Overview

 The curriculum will provide training in critical skills that are marketable across professions, such as the ability to "think like a lawyer" in solving problems and to make clearly written and logical arguments.
 It is a flexible, professionally aligned academic degree that addresses key aspects of human culture, communication, and society.

-- Although the Master of Legal Studies at University of Waikato will not qualify students to practice as a lawyer, it will provide graduates with the core competencies and skills required for law-related work.
+Although the Legal Studies degree at University of Waikato will not qualify students to practice as a lawyer, it will provide graduates with the core competencies and skills required for law-related work.
+Students will gain practical legal knowledge that is flexible and transferable to a wide range of occupations, across the public and private sectors.

 Programme Structure